MeeFoundation/docs/src/Data_model.md

 This page describes the data model of the agent.
 The user's data that follows this model is replicated across instances of their agent running on different devices.

-At the highest level, the data model can be thought of as a three level hierarchy of data containers (DSContainer subclass instances) each of which holds Person instances representing the user:
+At the highest level, the data model can be thought of as a three level hierarchy of data containers (Container subclass instances) each of which holds Person instances representing the user:

 * Self
   * Group (optional)